Information about the coaching and counseling that I provide.

 - A willingness and commitment to meet the forces of resistance both inside and outside of ourselves.

-- A desire for health, love, and happiness.
+- A desire for health, human connection, love, and happiness.

-- A commitment to take full responsibility for past and present actions, in order to create a partnership of mutual respect and accountability.
+- A commitment to take full responsibility for past and present actions, in order to create partnerships of mutual respect and accountability.

 A Strength Based Approach to Relationship Change

 If we are willing to focus on our strengths and honestly acknowledge our weakness, we will notice that the weaknesses show up less and less.
 Adding to what is positive in a relationship begins to outweigh the negative.
-Couples coaching focuses on existing strengths as well as developing new ones
+Coaching focuses on existing strengths as well as developing new ones.

 There are many possible perspectives.
 We often consider only the one we hold.
 Being open to different perspectives is part of the solution for growth in relationships.
+Despite our life-long tendencies even optimism There are many possible perspectives.
+We often consider only the one we hold.
+Being open to different perspectives is part of the solution for growth in relationships.
 Despite our life-long tendencies even optimism and pessimism are choices.
 A change in perspective creates opportunities for creativity and growth.
-The couple’s coach calls out the individuals in the partnership, to step out of their customary way of looking at their situation and choose a new way of looking at it.
+The coach calls out the individuals in the partnership, to step out of their customary way of looking at their situation and choose a new way of looking at it.
 This is a process of stepping out into unknown territory, developing a new level of trust and overcoming fears.

 Creating harmony in relationships often starts with personal growth work.
 This means learning to manage oneself and be in harmony with oneself and one’s surroundings.
-Harmony starts within.
-If one is grounded and self-confident then internal harmony can rule when the world outside is in chaos.
-Unverified assumptions and secret expectations are sources of relational dissonance.
+Harmony starts within, by becoming conscious of, working on, and overcoming patters of disconnection and dysfunction.
+When we find the path and practice to maintain embodied consciousness, then we can easily maintain a grounded, self-confident way of being in the world.
+This is when the internal harmony overcomes the influence of a world in chaos.
+Unverified assumptions and secret expectations are sources of relational dissonance, disconnection and dysfunction.
 Speaking up about your expectations and assumptions serves to preserve mutual understanding and creates clarity within the relationship.

 Learning Communications Skills